DT-UCPH/early_modern_danish_postils/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 # Early Modern Danish Postils
-This repository contains raw data for a growing collection of postils from Early Modern Denmark
+This repository contains raw data for a growing collection of postils from Early Modern Denmark.
+The data has been collected from digitizations of original sources, primarily through the Early European Books project, and prepared for text mining with [Transkribus](https://readcoop.eu/transkribus/?sc=Transkribus).

 ## Hans Tausen (1494-1561)
 Published in Danish in a winter and summer part in 1539.